mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Variables that are declared outside of functions (package-level) must be declared with a `var` statement.
 This accepts a type and/or initial value.
+The initial value can be any expression that yields a value of the desired type.
 Examples include:

 ```go
 var name string // defaults to zero value for the type